To Salve and Salve Not!: Plot

 Stimpy watches The Muddy Mudskipper Show while Ren reads a newspaper.
 An advertisement compels Stimpy to call and buy a Rube Goldberg machine designed to suck a monkey into it for 12,000 monthly installments of $7,000.
 Ren has his skin sucked into the machine, followed by his intestines; he tries to save his brain but his entire body is sucked inside; he emerges barely alive and infuriated.

 Stimpy bites the sofa while Ren sleeps, only to find The Salesman at the door.
 He attempts to sell Stimpy an all-purpose ointment named Salve.
 He promotes the ointment in an aggressive manner, which makes Stimpy doubt long enough for Ren to intervene and kick the Salesman out.

 Stimpy finds a room where Ren demands him not to enter, only to find cosmetics.
 He applies face powder to his face and buttocks for his amusement.
 He tries to comb his unruly hair, but it just will not budge to his annoyance; he gives up when the Salesman appears from the face powder container.
 He finally convinces Stimpy to buy Salve by using it to comb his hair and give him a stylish wig made of the ointment.
-Ren appears and tells Stimpy to leave, noting that he is too young to understand makeup, only to apply face powder and bumping the Salesman on his head.
+Ren appears and tells Stimpy to leave, noting that he is too young to understand makeup, only to apply face powder and bumping the Salesman's buttocks on his head.
 Shocked and appalled, he kicks the Salesman out of the window.

 Ren orders Stimpy to wash the dishes, only to run out of soap; the Salesman emerges from the tap and demonstrates Salve's utility in dishwashing.
 An enraged Ren pushes him into the sink and flushes him away.
 The next day, Ren and Stimpy make breakfast, only for the Salesman to disguise as a piece of toast and make Stimpy eat Salve with it instead of jam.
-Ren tries to assault him, but could not risk slipping (he had stepped onto butter), so he tortures the Salesman by scraping the "toast" with a knife and feeding it to a stray dog.
+This proves to be the last straw for Ren and he tries to assault him, but could not risk slipping (he had stepped onto butter), so he tortures the Salesman by scraping the "toast" with a knife and feeding it to a stray dog.

 Ren goes to the toilet while reading a romance novel, but the toilet paper had run out.
 The Salesman emerges from the toilet yet again to promote Salve as a replacement for toilet paper; Ren tries to react in anger but could only accept the Salesman's offer in desperation.
 It is revealed that Stimpy had bought all the Salve, who offers a can to Ren.
 Ren takes a lick of ointment out of humiliation, ending the episode.